Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Results

+We evaluated three likelihood-based methods: AEP, APL and plain EP, which does not account for ascertainment.
+We additionally evaluated the moment-based method PCGC, which is considered the state of the art approach for hyperparameter estimation in genetic case-control studies \citep{golan_measuring_2014}.
+We estimated hyperparameters in the likelihood-based methods via maximum likelihood, and in PCGC by finding the values that minimize the squared loss between the observed and expected values of $\textrm{cov}(y_i, y_j)$ across all pairs of individuals $i,j$.
 In all settings, we first estimated the fixed effects via a novel ascertainment-aware generalized estimation equations (AGEE) approach that we developed, and then adjusted the affection cutoffs accordingly (Appendix C).